 At the time of application, the Principal Investigator and Principal Co-Investigator shall provide the following information on the current status of application for and acceptance of other competitive research funds and other research funds (name of program, research topic, period of implementation, budget amount, effort, etc.; hereinafter referred to as "information on research funds"), including those from other ministries.
 Information on all current institutional affiliations and positions (including dual employment, participation in foreign personnel recruitment programs, emeritus professorships without employment contracts, etc.) is also required.
-This information is to be entered in the application documents or e-Rad, the research proposal may be rejected.
+This information is to be entered in the application documents and e-Rad.
+If any false information is entered in the application documents or e-Rad, the research proposal may be rejected.